samuelim01/tp/docs/UserGuide.md

 #### 2.5.1.
 Filtering guests: `guest filter`

-Filters the guest list using values inputted by you.
+Zoom in to your guest list with surgical precision.
+Filter guests by their details and more, allowing you to pick out details that matter to you and your guests.

 Format: `guest filter [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [r/RSVP_STATUS] [tn/TABLE_NUMBER] [d/DIETARY_REQUIREMENT]… [t/TAG]…`